 If you are not using an app, turn it off or uninstall it.

 You can also turn off autoplaying and autodownloading of videos on Facebook and Instagram to save your data.

-You can simply turn off your mobile data unless you need to use it.
-Of course, you can just turn it on again, but the extra step makes you pause and consider whether you really need to scroll down in your Facebook feed at a red traffic light.
+5. Turn off your mobile data You can simply turn off your mobile data unless you need to use it.
+Of course, you can just turn it on again, but the extra step makes you pause and consider whether you really need to scroll down your Facebook feed at a red traffic light.

 Bear in mind that apps like WhatsApp won’t work with data off, so make sure your closest friends and family know how to get hold of you if they need to.

 6. Don’t forget about airtimeWhile data makes up most of South Africans’ cell phone bills, it’s worth paying attention to the costs of airtime as well.
 If you are on a contract, make sure that your contract matches your usage.
 Get a package with the right number of minutes to support your average use.
 Your service provider should be able to help you work this out.